-• of the assumptions of service of the passenger platform studied: international long-distance service or regional / local service;

-- of the configuration: side platforms or central platform. - c) Platforms are sized so that the level of service (LOS) is not lower than 1.4m / pers.
-At any point of the passenger platform (Level of service of Dr Fruin limit C / D). - d) Taking into consideration the heterogeneity of the passenger's distribution on the platform, the passenger platform shall size so that the level of service is not lower than $2.1m^2$ / pers. on average: $1.5 \times LOS$ local mini $(1.4m^2 / \text{pers.}) = LOS$ average mini ( $2.1m^2$ / pers.). - e) The passenger platform widths thus obtained, in accordance with the two criteria, are increased by 0.80m for a side passenger platform and 1.60m for a central platform, in order to reserve a safety area to the edge of the passenger platform (this corresponds to the width of safety area and the podotactile band).
-This dimension may taper to 90 cm at the passenger platform ends.
+- of the assumptions of service of the passenger platform studied: international long-distance service or regional / local service; - of the configuration: side platforms or central platform. - c) Platforms are sized so that the level of service (LOS) is not lower than 1.4m2 / pers.
+At any point of the passenger platform (Level of service of Dr Fruin limit C / D). - d) Taking into consideration the heterogeneity of the passenger's distribution on the platform, the passenger platform shall size so that the level of service is not lower than 2.1m^2 / pers. on average: 1.5 x LOS local mini $(1.4 \text{m}^2 / \text{pers.}) = \text{LOS}$ average mini $(2.1 \text{ m}^2 / \text{pers.})$. - e) The passenger platform widths thus obtained, in accordance with the two criteria, are increased by 0.80m for a side passenger platform and 1.60m for a central platform, in order to reserve a safety area to the edge of the passenger platform (this corresponds to the width of safety area and the podotactile band).
+This dimension may taper to 90 cm at the passenger platform ends. - f) Level of Services (LOS)

-LEVEL OF SERVICE AREA m /pers.
-CONDITION OF PROGRESSION A (excellent) >3,2 - Free choice of speed - Free movements - Unlikely collisions - Totally free movements ×,,,,, В 2,3 à 3,2 Free choice of speed Easy overtaking Easily avoidable conflicts (at crossings and changes of direction) e transfer of a с 1,4 à 2,3 Possibility of travel at normal speed Light congestion Some travel restrictions Slight collision risks requiring adaptation of speed and trajectory start date that is D 0,9 à 1,4 Reduced speed and constraint Difficult overtaking Changes in direction lead to conflict flows Need to adapt speed and trajectory to make reasonable progress "我别叫""四次" E 0,4 à 0,9 Reduced travel speed (irregular gait, frequent stops) Overtaking virtually impossible Very difficult direction changes Highly probable collisions 新闻的现在,不知道的 F (very bad) <0,4 Very slow speed (trampling) Impossible overruns Inevitable contact between people Crossings or semi-turns virtually impossible 动物为动物的物质 f) Level of Services (LOS)
+LEVEL OF SERVICE AREA m2/pers.
+CONDITION OF PROGRESSION A (excellent) >3,2 - Free choice of speed - Free movements - Unlikely collisions - Totally free movements В 2,3 à 3,2 - Free choice of speed - Easy overtaking - Easily avoidable conflicts (at crossings and changes of direction) С 1,4 à 2,3 - Possibility of travel at normal speed - Light congestion - Some travel restrictions - Slight collision risks requiring adaptation of speed and trajectory D 0,9 à 1,4 - Reduced speed and constraint - Difficult overtaking - Changes in direction lead to conflict flows - Need to adapt speed and trajectory to make reasonable progress E 0,4 à 0,9 - Reduced travel speed (irregular gait, frequent stops) - Overtaking virtually impossible - Very difficult direction changes - Highly probable collisions F (very bad) <0,4 - Very slow speed (trampling) - Impossible overruns - Inevitable contact between people - Crossings or semi-turns virtually impossible